Anti-austerity movement in Greece: Background of the 2010 events

 In the early to mid-2000s, the government took advantage of Greece's strong economy by running a large deficit.
 As the world economy cooled in the late 2000s, Greece was hit hard because its main industries—shipping and tourism—were sensitive to changes in the business cycle.
 As a result, the country's debt began to pile up rapidly.
-The Government announced in late 2009 that it had racked up enough debt to be running a deficit of almost 13% of Greece's global domestic product.
+The Government announced in late 2009 that it had racked up enough debt to be running a deficit of almost 13% of Greece's gross domestic product.
 This was worsened by Greece's problem with tax evasion among the country's upper middle and upper class, with the top bracket of households being responsible for 80% of total tax debt owed to the government.
 In early 2010 policy makers suggested that emergency bailouts might be necessary.

 On 5 March 2010, the Hellenic Parliament passed the cost-cutting Economy Protection Bill.
-On 23 April, the Greek government requested that a bailout package offered by the European Union and the International Monetary Fund be activated.
+On 23 April, the Greek government requested that a bailout package offered by the European Commission and the International Monetary Fund be activated.
 The funds were expected to be available quickly, but it was unclear if they would be activated before a crucial 19 May debt rollover.
 On 27 April, Standard & Poor's cut the country's main debt rating to BB+ ("junk" status), increasing concern that a default might occur.

 Austerity measures

 On 1 May, Prime Minister George Papandreou announced a fourth round of austerity measures by the Greek government, described as "unprecedented".
-These include more public sector pay cuts, pension reductions, new taxes on company profits, an increase on luxury and sin taxes, and an increase of the value added tax.
+These include more public sector pay cuts, pension reductions, new taxes on company profits, an increase on luxury and sin taxes, and an increase of the Value-added tax.
 The proposed changes, which aim to save €30 billion through 2012, represent the biggest government overhaul within a single generation.
-The cuts are in line with the EU-International Monetary Fund loan proposals, which demand that Greece liberalise its economy.
-They helped Greece reach a loan agreement, announced on 2 May, for an immediate €45 billion in loans (with a 5% interest for the most part, provided by the EU), with additional funds available in the future.
+The cuts are in line with the European Commission-International Monetary Fund loan proposals, which demand that Greece liberalise its economy.
+They helped Greece reach a loan agreement, announced on 2 May, for an immediate €45 billion in loans (with a 5% interest for the most part, provided by the Commission), with additional funds available in the future.
 The total value of the loans was expected to be in the €110 billion range.
 Papandreou submitted the bill to Parliament on 4 May.

 The Hellenic Parliament was expected to vote on the proposed austerity measures on 6 May.
 New Democracy, the conservative minority party, vowed to vote against the bill, but the bill was expected to pass because of the Panhellenic Socialist Movement's large 160-seat advantage in Parliament.
 The government has pleaded with demoralised staff not to retire, fearing that a surge in benefits requests could further drain the public treasury.

 In separate votes on 29 and 30 June, Parliament approved the austerity measures.